-• Watershed Delineation Area
+Watershed Delineation Area

 The first type of delineation is the Watershed Delineation Area (WSDA).
-Figure 1 shows the extent of the WSDA, which covers approximately 262 square miles in the Potomac River Direct Drains Watershed.
-The WSDA includes the entire watershed area upstream of the intake up to the boundary of the West Virginia state border, or a topographic boundary.
+Figure 1 shows the extent of the WSDA, which covers approximately 3,798,797 acres in the Potomac River Direct Drains Watershed.
+The WSDA includes the entire watershed area upstream of the intake, and includes waters from the State of West Virginia, Maryland, Virginia and Pennsylvania.
 The perimeter of the catchment area provides the water to the water supply intake.
+The WSDA for the Shepherdstown area consisted mainly of agricultural land uses, pasture fields, and crop fields, mainly corn.
+Limited areas of industrial or commercial land uses were also found.